-This Clause shall apply to any tie-in works.
+This Clause shall apply to any tie-in works at Kiambu to the existing Ngethu to Gigiri Pipeline.
 The tie-in works will involve closing down of part or the entire system.
 It shall further apply to any new works that have been incorporated into an existing operational pipeline.